Career and Training Information for LVNs in California

 What Is the Outlook for This Field?

 Vocational nurses have a promising future.
-California already employs the second-highest number of LVNs/LPNs in the country.1 And the opportunities will continue to expand: Employment of vocational nurses in the state is projected to grow more than 20 percent between 2014 and 2024.
-About 13,700 jobs for LVNs are expected to open up in that 10-year period.2
+California already employs the second-highest number of LVNs/LPNs in the country.1 And the opportunities will continue to expand: Employment of vocational nurses in the state is projected to grow 17 percent between 2016 and 2026.
+About 11,800 jobs for LVNs are expected to open up in that 10-year period.2

 Achieve Your Aspirations